Thapathali-projects/Dynamic-Maze-Solving-using-D--Lite-and-Dead-End-Exclusion-Algorithm/README.md

 # Maze Solving Robot
+Minor Project for Bachelor's Level
-This is a simulation of maze solving robot in webots using D* lite and Dead End Exclusion Algorithm.
+Simulation of maze solving robot in webots using D* lite and Dead End Exclusion Algorithm.